Ficus racemosa: In Hinduism

-It has been described in the story of Raja Harischandra of the Ikshvaku dynasty, that the crown was a branch of this Audumbara tree, set in a circlet of gold.
+It has been described in the story of Raja Harischandra of the Ikshvaku dynasty, that the crown was a branch of this Udumbara tree, set in a circlet of gold.
 Additionally, the throne (simhasana) was constructed out of this wood and the royal personage would ascend it on his knee, chanting to the gods to ascend it with him, which they did so, albeit unseen.

-The tree is revered as the sacred abode under which Lord Dattatreya imparted his teachings, emphasising that true wisdom begins with learning from others — regardless of their stature or status.
-His philosophy teaches that there is always something to be learned from everyone, and that growth requires the ability to unlearn outdated knowledge as times change.
-The tree is commonly planted at sites associated with Lord Dattatreya, who is venerated as a sage embodying the Hindu trinity — Brahma (the Creator), Vishnu (the Preserver) and Shiva (the Destroyer) — symbolising the continuous cycle of learning, preservation and renewal.
+The tree is revered as the sacred abode under which Lord Dattatreya imparted his teachings that true wisdom begins with learning from others, regardless of their stature or status.
+His philosophy teaches that there is always something to be learned from everyone, and that growth requires the ability to unlearn old knowledge as times change.
+The tree is commonly planted at sites associated with Lord Dattatreya, the Hindu Trimurti consisting of Brahma, Vishnu and Shiva, symbolising the continuous cycle of creation, preservation and destruction.
 Its leaves are also considered sacred and are an indispensable element in many Hindu fire rituals.

 In Buddhism

-Both the tree and the flower are referred to as the Audumbara (Sanskrit, Pali; Devanagari: औदुंबर) in Buddhism.
+Both the tree and the flower are referred to as the Udumbara (Sanskrit, Pali; Devanagari: औदुंबर) in Buddhism.
 Udumbara can also refer to the blue lotus (nila-udumbara, "blue udumbara") flower.
 The udumbara flower appears in chapters 2 and 27 of the Lotus Sutra, an important Mahayana Buddhist text.
 The Japanese word udonge (優曇華, literally "udon/udumbara flower") was used by Dōgen Zenji to refer to the flower of the udumbara tree in chapter 68 of the Shōbōgenzō ("Treasury of the Eye of the True Dharma").
 Dōgen places the udonge in the context of the Flower Sermon given by Gautama Buddha on Vulture Peak.
 Udonge is also used to refer to the eggs of the lacewing insect.
 The eggs are laid in a pattern similar to a flower, and its shape is used for divination in Asian fortune telling.

-In Theravada Buddhism, the plant is said to have used as the tree for achieved enlightenment (bodhi) by the 26th Lord Buddha, Konaagama (කෝණාගම).
+In Theravada Buddhism, the plant is said to have used as the tree for achieved enlightenment (bodhi) by the 26th Buddha, Koṇāgamana (කෝණාගම).